 And yes, if you have something to show, share or talk about, just ask….

-You can contact me via the Facebook Group or directly via email –
+You can contact me via email – Susannah Fields

-Please note – I am NOT being paid to do this network, nor do I work for the Council – it’s entirely of my own making and, thankfully, Florence and her team at Islington Council are able to support this with their time and contacts.
+Please note – for full transparency – I am NOT being paid to do this network, nor do I work for the Council – it’s entirely of my own making and, thankfully, Florence and her team at Islington Council are able to support this with their time and contacts.